machine-learning-apps/self-hosted-k8s-runner/README.md

 # Optional: Customize Your Self Hosted Runner

-**Note: you only need to do this if you wish to customize your Actions runner.
-Otherwhise, you can proceed to step 2**.
-I
+**Note: you only need to do this if you wish to customize your Actions runner.**

 **We have a pre-built Docker image hosted at [github/k8s-actions-runner](https://hub.docker.com/r/github/k8s-actions-runner)**, with the following additional dependencies installed: